10 Apps Made with Xamarin: Cross-Platform Development in Practice

 Nativo Labs established by three entrepreneurs from Portugal, aimed to create a better way to tell stories using photographs.
 Storyo’s AI-driven moviemaker can automatically and with very simple adjustments make a video from your photos in a mobile gallery.

 Just as many other startups, the team was looking for an easy way to develop an app on their own, and Xamarin allowed them just that.
-Having extensive C# expertise, engineers could use their skills to develop for iOS and complete the project in just six months, greatly improving the app’s time to market.
+Having extensive C# expertise, engineers could use their skills to develop a Xamarin.iOS app and complete the project in just six months, greatly improving the app’s time to market.
 After the app earned five stars in the Apple App Store, Nativo Labs decided to target Android.
 “None of us had worked with Android before starting this project; it wouldn’t have been possible to do it at all without a tool like Xamarin,” says Filipe Vasconcellos, CEO.

 Captio rebuilt their fully native apps with the existing C# skills